 D: C is split once again.
 This separation may be knit as is on any machine capable of the repeat width, without elongation.
 I prefer to avoid using double length in my knits if I can, find that makes it easier for me to accurately return to rows when unraveling and returning to any rows after errors in knitting

-SPLIT ROWS (Numbers)_INSERT ROWS (Excel)
+SPLIT ROWS (Numbers, eliminated in later releases)_INSERT ROWS (Excel)

 NUMBERS: any # colors per row: SELECT, INSERT COPIED ROW